Guns drawn during police protest in Colorado Springs

-The group protesting the deadly officer-involved shooting of a man over the weekend.
+The group was protesting the deadly officer-involved shooting of a man over the weekend.

-After starting out relatively peaceful, beginning at city hall, two men in motorcycles rolled up to the crowd and that’s when things got violent.
+The protest, which began at city hall, started peacefully, Then, two men in motorcycles rolled up to the crowd outside the police headquarters.

 “Obviously that sparked a violent response,” said CSPD Lt.
 Jim Sokolik.